AstixxxX/Port-swapper/README.md

 **Port Swapper** is the "younger brother" of **Nmap** — a lightweight **Proof of Concept (PoC)** that demonstrates how port scanning works at the system level.

-The project consists of two main components:
-- `port_swapper` – scans TCP ports
-- `dns-resolver` – converts a domain name to an IP address (based on `nslookup`)

 ---